Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Governing Equations

-where $F^b$ represents external body forces such as gravity and $F^{st}$ is the surface tension force.
-These equations are closed by equation of state, which calculates pressure using density in the form of~\cite{Monaghan_12}
+where $\mathbf{F^b}$ represents external body forces such as gravity and $\mathbf{F^{st}}$ is the surface tension force.
+These equations are closed by an equation of state, which calculates pressure as a function of density~\cite{Monaghan_12}

-where $\gamma= 7$ and $1.4$ for liquid and gas phases, respectively, $b$ is a background pressure, and $P_0$ represents a reference pressure adjusted to keep maximum density deviations from $\rho_0$ in the order of O(1\%)~\cite{Monaghan_12}.
+where $\gamma= 7$ and $1.4$ for liquid and gas phases respectively, $b$ is a background pressure, and $P_0$ represents a reference pressure adjusted to limit maximum density deviations from $\rho_0$ to on the order of 1\%~\cite{Monaghan_12}.